 Another common exception is a search incident to a lawful arrest.
 This allows an arresting officer to search the arrestee for weapons and contraband and the area immediately around the arrestee.
 Important to this exception is that there must first be a lawful arrest.
 If the arrest was unlawful or not supported by probable cause, then any subsequent search is illegal.
 If you were arrested in a vehicle, the officer may search the vehicle only if you are unsecured and within reaching distance of the passenger compartment of the vehicle or there is reasonable suspicion that the vehicle contains evidence of the offense that led to your arrest.

 Lastly, contact a top criminal defense lawyer

 Certainly, challenges involving searches and seizures are highly technical.
 Your attorney must know the law and the type of motion.
-The criminal defense lawyers at Meyer Van Severen, S.C. are not afraid to fight illegal searches and seizures.
+The criminal defense lawyers at Van Severen Law Office are not afraid to fight illegal searches and seizures.
 We have the knowledge of what it takes to win.

 Finally, if you believe the police conducted an illegal search or seizure in your case, contact our firm immediately.